Why Were Life Savers Holes Discontinued? The Real Story (2026)

 Why Were Life Savers Holes Discontinued?

-Life Savers Holes were discontinued because a packaging problem damaged the product almost as soon as it launched.
+Life Savers Holes were discontinued because a packaging problem hit the product almost as soon as it launched.

-The candy itself was not the main problem.
-The bigger issue was the package.
-In early 1991, the brand’s owner voluntarily pulled Life Savers Holes from stores after several teenagers and children reportedly swallowed or gagged on the package’s plastic flip-top cap.
-No serious injuries were reported, but the company said it would redesign the package and bring the candy back later.
+The bigger issue turned out to be the package itself.
+In early 1991, the brand’s owner voluntarily pulled Life Savers Holes from stores after several teenagers and children reportedly swallowed or gagged on the plastic flip-top cap.
+Everyone involved was okay, and the company said it would redesign the package and bring the candy back later.

 1. The packaging created the real problem